 What Types of Payments Constitute “Required Payments”?

-“Payment” which triggers Federal protection is intended to be applied broadly, capturing all sources of revenue that a franchisee must pay to a franchisor or its affiliate for the right to (1) associate with the franchisor, or (2) market its goods or services, and (3) begin operation of the business.
+“Payment” which triggers Federal protection is intended to be applied broadly, the term capturing all sources of revenue that a franchisee must pay to a franchisor or its affiliate for the right to (1) associate with the franchisor, or (2) market its goods or services, and (3) begin operation of the business.
 Often, mandatory payments go beyond a simple franchisee fee, obligating other payments that the franchisee must pay to the franchisor or an affiliate of the franchisor by contract.
 Required payments may include: